How contact patterns destabilize and modulate epidemic outbreaks: Results

 \subsection{Interplay between contact pattern and disease progression modulates basic reproduction number}

-As noted above, we observe that $\overline{n}_\ift$ depends on $T_\lat$ for human encounter trains.
-This is at first glance surprising, because for memory-less Poisson processes $\overline{n}_\ift$ is proportional to $T_\ift$ but independent of $T_\lat$.
-Hence, in the following we systematically vary $T_\lat$ and $T_\ift$ to study how the interplay between human contact patterns and disease progression affects $\overline{n}_\ift$, which via Eq.~\eqref{eq:R0} also affects $R_0$.
+As highlighted in Fig.~\ref{fig2}b, $\overline{n}_\ift$ depends on $T_\lat$ for human encounter trains.
+This is at first glance surprising, because for memory-less processes $\overline{n}_\ift$ is proportional to $T_\ift$ but independent of $T_\lat$.
+Hence, in the following, we systematically vary $T_\lat$ and $T_\ift$ to study how the interplay between human contact patterns and disease progression affects $\overline{n}_\ift$ (Fig.~\ref{fig3}).